dominant-strategies/quai-docusaurus/docs/learn/advanced-introduction/merged-mining/parachains.md

 # Merge-Mined Parachains

-A merge-mined parachain is a distinct, non-Quai blockchain that uses merged mining with Quai to bootstrap hashpower and liveliness.
+A merge-mined parachain is a distinct, non-Quai blockchain that uses merged mining with Quai to bootstrap hash power and liveliness.
 Merge-mined parachains are distinct from merge-mined sidechains in that they not only inherit security from Quai, but are also hash linked to and interoperable with the canonical network.

-Merge-mined parachains are aware of the Quai state tree due to the inclusion of an empty parachain datafield in all Quai blocks.
+Merge-mined parachains are aware of the Quai state tree due to the inclusion of an empty parachain data field in all Quai blocks.
 This allows for the creation of hash linked references, which enables the transfer of state between Quai Network and merge-mined parachains.

 Parachains also experience atomic block progression and rollbacks.
 Atomicity is achieved through the implementation of an aging period on the protocol's entry/exit contract.
 This aging period will mandate some number of blocks to be produced before the exit of state to a parachain.
 Any Quai Network rollback will also cause parachain rollbacks, however parachain rollbacks do not cause Quai rollbacks.